This Step: Practice Driving

 The purpose of your instruction permit is get you comfortable behind the wheel in preparation for Washington's road test.
-If you're under 18 years old you must hold your permit for a minimum of six months while adhering to specific driving restrictions as determined by the Department of Licensing (DOL).
+If you're under 18 years old you must hold your permit for a minimum of 6 months while adhering to specific driving restrictions as determined by the Department of Licensing (DOL).

 A) Know Your Instruction Permit Restrictions

-- You must be accompanied in the front seat by a licensed driver with a minimum of five years driving experience
+- You must be accompanied in the front seat by a licensed driver with a minimum of 5 years driving experience

 - You must carry your instruction permit with you whenever behind the wheel

 B) Get on the Road

-While holding your instruction permit you must log a minimum of 50 hours of supervised driving.
-Ten of these hours must occur at night.
-Be sure, when logging these hours, that you're accompanied by a licensed driver with at least five years of driving experience.
+While holding your instruction permit you must log a minimum of 50 hours of supervised driving, including 10 hours of nighttime driving.
+Be sure, when logging these hours, that you're accompanied by a licensed driver with at least 5 years of driving experience.

 C) Get Proof of Practice Hours

-Use the DOL's driving log to record your driving hours.
+Use the DOL's Student Driving Log to record your driving hours.
 Your licensed supervisor must initial the log after each practice session.
 You will need this log when applying for a driver license.